peteamiri/Tutorials/SalesForce/CertNote2.md

 ![Admin Menu](./image/Feature_Licenses.PNG)

-(Marketing user, Offline user, Knowledge user, Force.com Flow user, Service cloud user, site.com contributor, site.com publisher, Mobile user, Salesforce CRM Content user, live agent user)
+The followings are the Feature Licenses;

+* Marketing user,
+* Offline user,
+* Knowledge user,
+* Force.com Flow user,
+* Service cloud user,
+* site.com contributor,
+* site.com publisher,
+* Mobile user,
+* SalesForce CRM Content user,
+* live agent user

-User Licenses show status, total licenses, used licenses, remaining licenses and expiration date. **Feature licenses are same but do not show expiration date** (They are attached to the user licenses, to enable a feature for a user in your organization, you can assign feature licenses when adding new users or editing a user's personal information, checkboxes!)
+User Licenses show status, total licenses, used licenses, remaining licenses and expiration date. **Feature licenses are same but do not show expiration date**

+(They are attached to the user licenses, to enable a feature for a user in your organization, you can assign feature licenses when adding new users or editing a user's personal information, checkboxes!)

 ### 1.5 Usage-based Entitlements